jrm-code-project/gemini/README.md

 - For network errors, verify your internet connection and proxy settings.
 - For authentication errors, confirm the API key location and permissions.

+### Dynamic Personalities

+A unique feature of this library is its dynamic personality system, designed to make interactions more engaging and varied.

+By default (`*enable-personality*` is `t`), the system will automatically select a new, random personality each day from a predefined list.
+All responses from the LLM, including code explanations and conversational filler, will be delivered in the voice of that character.
+Today you might be talking to a pirate; tomorrow, a film noir detective.

+#### Controlling the Personality

+While this feature is intended to be fun, you may find yourself needing to change or disable the current personality.
+This can be controlled via the following functions:

+*   **Change the Daily Personality:** If you are not enjoying the day's randomly selected persona, you can force a new one to be chosen:
+    ```common-lisp
+    (gemini:new-personality)
+    ```
+    This will randomly select a new personality from the list that will remain active for the rest of the day (or until `new-personality` is called again).

+*   **Temporarily Disable Personality:** For a more straightforward, professional interaction, you can temporarily disable the personality system within a specific block of code using the `without-personality` macro:
+    ```common-lisp
+    (gemini:without-personality
+      (gemini:invoke-gemini "Please explain this concept plainly."))
+    ```
+    Inside this block, the LLM will respond in a neutral, helpful-assistant tone.

+*   **Globally Disable Personality:** To turn the feature off entirely for your session, you can set the special variable `*enable-personality*` to `nil`:
+    ```common-lisp
+    (setq gemini:*enable-personality* nil)
+    ```

 ## License

 See `LICENSE` for details.
 This project is licensed under the MIT License.

+### Known Limitations & Future Roadmap

+This library was initially developed as a personal tool and, as such, contains certain architectural decisions that reflect its original scope.
+Users and potential contributors should be aware of the following limitations, which are the primary targets for future refactoring and development:

+1.  **Tight Coupling to Google Gemini API:**
+    The current implementation is hardwired directly to the Google Gemini API.
+All HTTP requests, authentication methods, and payload structures in `gemini.lisp` are specific to Google's backend.
+This makes the system inflexible and not easily adaptable to other LLM providers (e.g., Anthropic, OpenAI, Together.ai, or local models).
+    *   **Roadmap:** A major future goal is to introduce a generic backend abstraction layer.
+This will involve defining a common "LLM client" interface and refactoring the core logic to operate against that interface.
+Specific API providers, including the existing Gemini implementation, will then be moved into their own backend modules that adhere to this new standard.

+2.  **Global, Single-Threaded Conversation Context:**
+    The conversational state is managed via a global special variable (`*context*`).
+This model is simple and effective for linear, single-user, single-model conversations.
+However, it becomes unwieldy for more complex scenarios, such as:
+    *   Recursive calls to the LLM for sub-problems within a larger conversation.
+    *   Orchestrating conversations between multiple models.
+    *   Handling multi-user or multi-threaded interactions.
+    *   **Roadmap:** The plan is to refactor the context management system away from a global state.
+This will likely involve introducing "conversation" objects that encapsulate their own history and state.
+Core functions like `invoke-gemini` would be modified to operate on a specific conversation object, allowing for a multitude of parallel, independent, and nested conversations.

+Contributions and ideas for tackling these architectural improvements are highly encouraged.

 ## Contributing